Prescrypto/odoo/doc/reference/views.rst

       .. todo:: list widgets?

-    * buttons and links with a ``type`` attribute become perform Odoo-related operations rather than their standard HTML function.
+    * buttons and links with a ``type`` attribute become perform Prescrypto-related operations rather than their standard HTML function.
 Possible types are:

       ``action``, ``object``
-        standard behavior for :ref:`Odoo buttons
+        standard behavior for :ref:`Prescrypto buttons
         <reference/views/list/button>`, most attributes relevant to standard
-        Odoo buttons can be used.
+        Prescrypto buttons can be used.
       ``open``
         opens the card's record in the form view in read-only mode ``edit``